 PE kit Please make sure your child has both an indoor PE kit (t-shirt, shorts, socks, plimsolls that fit) and outdoor PE kit (trainers and tracksuit) in school each day.
 We aim to fit in as much PE as possible, and may go outside at times other than those on the timetable.
 Kit must be named!

 At the end of the day, please come to the playground door to collect your child.
-If your child is to be collected by someone other than yourself please inform us or call the school office.
-Similarly if your child is attending the after-school club run by our outside provider we need to know.
-The safety and security of your child is paramount.
+If your child is to be collected by someone other than yourself, please inform us or call the school office, so that we can hand over your child to the chosen adult.
+Similarly, if your child is attending an after-school club, please let us know.
+Safety and security is paramount

 Helping in class If you would like to help in school, either by listening to children read, helping with displays or other general jobs, please let Mrs Davies, Mrs Todhunter or Mrs Byfield know.
 You will need to have an enhanced DBS (Disclosure and Barring service) check; Mrs Bloodworth in the school office can advise you about this.